VOTING BY ABSENTEE BALLOT

 Saturday October 24th and Saturday, October 31st, 10 am – noon.

 Or by appointment – firstname.lastname@example.org

 The first day to vote an absentee ballot in the clerk’s office is / was:

 October 24th (or by appointment after October 20th – email@example.com)

 The last day to vote an absentee ballot in the clerk's office:

-The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on February 16th.
-Any ballots received after the polls close will be counted by the board of canvassers if postmarked by Election Day and received no later than 4:00 p.m. on the Friday following the election.
+The municipal clerk will deliver voted ballots returned on or before Election Day to the proper polling place or counting location before the polls close on November 3rd .
+Any ballots received after the polls close will not be counted.